コンテンツにスキップ

 Terminal window

-curl https://3000-eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.proxy.daytona.work
+curl https://3000-<value>.proxy.daytona.work

-Warning Page
+Warning page

-When opening the preview link in a browser, a warning page will be shown for the first time.
-This warning serves as a security measure to inform users about the potential risks of visiting the preview URL.
+When opening a preview link in a browser for the first time, Daytona displays a warning page.
+This warning informs users about potential risks of visiting the preview URL and only appears when loading the link in a browser.